 On the other hand, attorneys or non-profit trustees focusing on Special Needs Trust administration may be a wiser choice due to their in-depth knowledge of public benefit programs and the laws and public policies affecting special needs trusts.

-If you end up deciding to give this responsibility to a family member or friend, I highly recommend that you retain and work closely with a Connecticut special needs attorney for advice.
+If you end up deciding to give this responsibility to a family member or friend, contact us to ensure you are properly advised and guided on this important role.